w6w/rsshr/README.md

 rsshr.1.gz -> /usr/share/man/man1/rsshr.1.gz

 ## To use:
-Change the user's default shell inside the "/etc/passwd" to "/usr/bin/rsshr" and allow the user only file transfers through rsync and sftp while denying a command execution shell.<br>
+Change the user's default shell inside the "/etc/passwd" to "/usr/bin/rsshr" (for example -> bennington:x:1720:1720::/home/bennington:/usr/bin/rsshr) and allow the user only file transfers through rsync and sftp while denying a command execution shell.<br>
 To change the location of logs or disallow SFTP, see "/etc/rsshr.conf" .